Mercedes-Benz B-Class: Gallery

-Third generation (W247; 2019)
+Third generation (W247; 2018)

 The third generation B-Class was launched at the Paris Motor Show on 2 October 2018.
 At launch, the vehicle was claimed to feature the Intelligent Drive semi-automated driving system borrowed from the S-Class.

-The vehicle received a facelift in 2023.

 The design was improved with a much shorter front overhang.
 The controversial sculpting on the side part of the vehicle was not carried over to the W247 B-Class.
 Three infotainment system options is available, with entry-level models getting dual seven-inch displays.
 A seven-inch display with the larger 10.25-inch display is available, with top-tier models getting a pair of the large displays.
 It is powered by a full MBUX infotainment system, giving B-Class buyers access to its functions through a standard touchscreen.
 Features such as intelligent voice control, augmented reality, and a head-up display are optional.
 The all-electric configuration was removed, but a plug-in hybrid option was introduced.
 The plug-in hybrid comes with a 10.9 kWh battery which optionally supports DC charging and provides a WLTP combined cycle range of 66 km.

+2022 facelift

+In 2022, the B-Class had received a facelift for the 2023 model year.
+With close resemblance to the W177 update, the B-Class includes minor differences to the headlights with significant changes to the taillights, along with a changed interior, and improved infotainment adding the newest iteration of the Mercedes-Benz MBUX system.
+It also removed the manual transmission, alongside the A-Class and CLA as part of Mercedes-Benz's plan to retire manual transmissions.